JKChai/Self-taught-Python/README.md

 * SLA (Airflow Context) - Amount of Time a task or a DAG should require to run
 * *SLA Miss* - Any time the task / DAG does not meet the expected timing

+* *template* - Allow substituting information during DAG run; provide added flexibility when defining tasks; are created using the `Jinja` templating language
+* When using a single task, all entries would succeed or fail as a single task.
+Separate operators allow for better monitoring and scheduling of these tasks.

+* *Branching* - Provides conditional logic

+* Create Production Pipeline with all learned topics

 ---

 ## Keyword Concepts